-At SCVi, we believe in the power of embracing a mindful approach to life; incorporating Social Emotional Learning as a way of developing more well-rounded learners; and incorporating the 7 Habits to aid children in meeting every challenge life sends them.
+At SCVi, we believe in the power of embracing a mindful approach to life, incorporating social-emotional learning as a way of developing well-rounded learners, and incorporating The 7 Habits of Highly Effective People to aid children in meeting every challenge life sends them.

-But we do this not just because it’s a strong educational model — we do it because we care about building strong kids.
-We care about supporting our learners, no matter what they may be facing.
+We do this not just because it’s a strong educational model but because we care about building strong kids.
+We’re committed to supporting our learners, no matter what they may be facing.

-Academic growth is an unquestionably high priority at SCVi, yet it is secondary to creating a safe, supportive learning environment in which the basic needs and well-being of youth are assured.
-Only then are learners available to learn, interact, and grow into individuals who are prepared to excel in college, career, and civic life.
+Academic growth is a high priority at SCVi, yet it is secondary to creating a safe, supportive learning environment in which the basic needs and well-being of our learners are ensured.
+Only then are they able to learn, interact, and grow into individuals who are prepared to excel in college, career, and civic life.

-Sadly, we know that a growing number of learners continue to experience severe challenges related to anxiety, depression, self-harm, and ultimately, suicidal ideation.
+A growing number of young people experience severe challenges related to anxiety, depression, self-harm, and suicidal ideation.
 Whether due to societal pressures, academic stress, bullying, relationship challenges, or mental health factors, rates of suicide among youth continue to increase.
-A nationwide survey conducted by The Jason Foundation indicated that the No. 1 person a learner would turn to when trying to help a friend at risk of suicide is a teacher.
-Our staff and facilitators know this and endeavor to create and maintain an environment where learners feel safe addressing these topics.
+A nationwide survey conducted by the Jason Foundation indicated that a teacher is the first person a student will go to when trying to help a friend at risk of suicide.
+Our staff and facilitators know this and endeavor to create and maintain an environment where learners feel safe addressing mental health topics.

 Suicide Awareness: Identifying and Preventing Warning Signs